drawpile/Drawpile/README.md

 ------------------------------------------

-DrawPile is a drawing program with a twist: you can share your drawing live with other people
+DrawPile is a drawing program with a twist: you can share your drawing live with other people.

 Some feature highlights:

-* Shared network drawing
+* Shared canvas using the built-in server or a dedicated server
-* Built-in and standalone servers
+* Record, play back and export drawing sessions
-* Layers
+* Layers and blending modes
-* Text annotations
+* Text layers
-* Tablet support
-* Chat
+* Supports pressure sensitive Wacom tablets
-* Canvas rotation
+* Built-in chat
 * Supports OpenRaster file format

 ## Building with cmake